STARIONGROUP/COMET-SDKJ-Community-Edition/README.md

 ## CDP4EmfConnector

-The CDP4EmfConnector library is a middle layer that enables to use Ecore implementation of the ECSS-E-TM-10-25A Annex A UML master model for CDP4 Concurrent Design of complex systems.
-The library contains method that can be use to convert Ecore implementation of the ECSS-E-TM-10-25A Annex A UML master model to CDP4 POJO classes defined in the CDP4 UML master model.
+The CDP4EmfConnector library is a middle layer that enables to use Ecore implementation of the ECSS-E-TM-10-25A Annex A UML master model for COMET Concurrent Design of complex systems.
+The library contains method that can be use to convert Ecore implementation of the ECSS-E-TM-10-25A Annex A UML master model to CDP4 POJO classes defined in the COMET UML master model.

 ## CDP4JsonFileDal